 The Folder Object Protocol enables a client to create a folder and to manipulate an existing folder and its contents, which can include messages and subfolders.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but does not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary